marcus3santos/marcus3santos/README.md

 - 👋 Hi, I’m @marcus3santos
-- 👀 I’m interested in good old-fashioned AI (GOFAI) that complements Machine Learning approaches
+- 👀 I’m interested in good old-fashioned AI (GOFAI) and Lisp programming projects
-- 💞️ I’m looking to collaborate on GOFAI, ML, and Lisp language and programming projects
-- 📫 How to reach me: m3santos@ryerson.ca
+- 📫 How to reach me: m3santos@torontomu.ca

 <!---
 marcus3santos/marcus3santos is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.